 - Repealed part of the Quebec Act, 1774 dealing with the

-- Divided Quebec into the provinces of Upper Canada and Lower Canada.
+- Intended to divide Quebec into the provinces of Upper Canada and Lower Canada.

 - Gave each province an Assembly, but did not make the Legislative or

 Executive Councils responsible to those Assemblies, giving rise to the